Holo-Host/mock-conductor/README.md

 ### .next(response)
 Adds a response to the next queue.
 This front response in this queue will be returned the next time any call is made.

-### .all(response)
+### .any(response)
-Adds an overriding constant response.
-This response will be returned any time a call is made.
+Adds a catchall constant response.
+This response will be returned any time a call is made that does not already have a response in the response queue.

 ### .clearResponses()
 Clears all queues and the `all` response.